roq-messaging/RoQ/README.md

 ### Launch the demonstration

-Pull this git repository on your machine.
+Clone this git repository on your machine.
 And runs the following bash script:
 ```
 RoQ/roq-deployment/demo-start-subscriber.sh
 ```